-MMRP32 Soil and groundwater contamination FEIS HM-3 Additional site-specific information will be collected and documented regarding hazardous materials use and hazardous waste generation for properties that would be acquired for these properties to confirm whether groundwater has been affected by any reported releases and/or whether the sites are within an area where excavation during construction would encounter groundwater.
-D VTA 4Q 2014 MMRP33 Soil and groundwater contamination FEIS A Phase Two site investigation will be completed for properties that would be sequented for ROW or support facilities for the Project in areas where groundwater contamination is decommented, where groundwater contamination is inconclusive.
+MMRP33 Soil and groundwater contamination FEIS Additional site-specific information will be collected and documented regarding hazardous materials use and hazardous waste generation for properties that would be acquired for ROW or support facilities for the Project.
+Regulatory agency files will be reviewed for these properties to confirm whether groundwater has been affected by any reported releases and/or whether the sites are within an area where excavation during construction would encounter groundwater.
+A Phase Two site investigation will be completed for properties that would be acquired for D VTA COMPLETE 4Q 2014 Noise and Vibration groundwater contamination FEIO ROW or support facilities for the Project in areas where groundwater contamination is documented, where groundwater contamination is nearby, or where current information regarding the extent of groundwater contamination is inconclusive.
 A Site Sampling Plan will be developed and implemented prior to any investigation.
-The plan will include a description of line work to be performed, the latoratory analytical methods to be used, and any specific requirements and quality control information.
+The plan will include a description of the work to be performed, the laboratory analytical methods to be used, and any specific requirements and quality control information.
 D VTA COMPLETE 4Q 2014